A Bible Study by Jack Kelley

 And second, the Age of Grace was not the next step in the progression of God’s overall plan, but was a deviation from it.
 Once the rapture comes, nothing like the Age of Grace will ever happen again (Ephes.
 2:6-7).
 Even when Israel accepts the New Covenant, as Jeremiah 31:31-34 promises, they won’t enjoy the same benefits the Church has enjoyed.
 The relationship the Church has with the Lord will never be repeated with any other group.
 Ever.

-But before we try to understand the 70th week let’s review a rule of grammar that will help make our interpretation correct.
+But before we try to understand the 70th week let’s review a rule of grammar that will help make our interpretation of verse 27 correct.
 The rule is this: Pronouns refer us back to the closest previous noun.
-“He”, being a personal pronoun, refers to the closest previous personal noun, in this case the “ruler who will come.”
+“He”, being a personal pronoun, refers to the closest previous personal noun, in this case “the ruler who will come.”
 So a ruler who will come from the territory of the old Roman Empire will confirm a 7 year covenant with Israel that permits them to build a Temple and re-instate their Old Covenant worship system.
 3 1/2 years later he will violate the covenant by setting up an abomination that causes the Temple to become desolate, putting an end to their worship.
 This abomination brings the wrath of God down upon him and he will be destroyed.

 The most obvious way in which we know these things haven’t happened is that the Jewish Old Covenant worship system requires a Temple and there hasn’t been one since 70 AD when the Romans destroyed it.